Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 VISION - Committed team of professionals dedicated to excellence as we support the Warfighter, Civilians, and Families to sustain readiness and improve quality of life

 Active duty Service Members ARE NOT REQUIRED to obtain passports for entrance into Korea for their duty assignment because of an existing Status of Forces Agreement (SOFA).
 Family members who accompany the service member ARE REQUIRED to have a government no-fee passport and an A-3 VISA prior to entering Korea.
 Family members visiting Korea must enter on a US passport and can stay up to 90 days without any additional visa requirements.
 The current SOFA states that "Members of civilian component, their dependents and the dependents of members of the US Armed Forces shall be in possession of appropriate documentation issued by appropriate US authorities so that their status may be verified by the authorities of the Republic of Korea."
-Contact the local transportation or legal office prior to departure to determine how to obtain a US Official Travel Passport, and an A-3 and Multiple Re-entry status VISA.
-Immediately after arrival/in-processing stop by the ACS office, S4106 room 115 to either make an appointment with Korean Immigration onsite or to receive the proper documentation that must be filled at a local Korean Immigration Office.
-The SOFA stamp is required to verify the special status of civilians and dependants under SOFA.
+Contact your local passport or legal office prior to departure to determine how to obtain a US Official Travel Passport, and an A-3, and Re-entry status VISA.
+After arrival/in-processing stop by Army Community Service, Building 2451 to receive the proper documentation needed to take to the local Korean Immigration Office.
+The SOFA stamp is required to verify the special status of civilians, contractors, and dependents under SOFA.

-Service members will need copies of PCS and/or leave orders to travel between the US and Korea.
+Service members will need several copies of PCS order and DA31 leave form to travel between the US and Korea.
 To travel to other foreign countries, service members will need to obtain a tourist passport.
 Law effective 2 July, 2001 requires signatures of both parents to obtain passports for children under the age of 13.
 If one parent is not available to sign the passport application, parental consent can be documented with a signed, notarized letter or statement from the absent parent providing permission to take the child or children overseas.

 Before arriving in Korea, soldier must complete mandatory USFK training requirements and present valid training certificates during in-processing.
-Go to the USFK website and then look for the tab concerning training at the top of the page.
-In addition, incoming soldiers must log on to the Soldier Management System and complete the Newcomer Needs Assessment Checklist at least 90 days before their report date.
+Go to the USFK Training website.
+In addition, incoming soldiers must log on to the Soldier Management System website and complete the Newcomer Needs Assessment Checklist at least 90 days before their report date.

 Household Goods